 However, other than a few countries that have shown commitment to meeting their emission targets, the majority haven’t done much.

 Implementing policies geared toward reducing greenhouse gas emissions requires political goodwill and finance.
-So, since funding issues haven’t been conclusively addressed, more needs to be done to help the ocean and other carbon sinks.
+Since funding issues haven’t been conclusively addressed, more needs to be done to help the ocean and other carbon sinks.

 What Next for Carbon Sinks?